Joyva

 Joyva is a chocolate and confectionery manufacturer headquartered in Brooklyn, New York.
-"The house that sesame built" was started in 1907 by a newly immigrated man from Kyiv, Ukraine, named Nathan Radutzky, who was looking to start a company producing and selling sesame-based halvah.
+"The house that sesame built" was started in 1907 by an immigrant from Kyiv, Ukraine, Nathan Radutzky, who wanted to start a company producing and selling sesame-based halvah.
 The company is still family-owned and continues to operate out of its Brooklyn location.
-Over the years, the company expanded its production to include a variety of sesame, marshmallow, and jelly-based candies.
+Over the years, it has expanded its production to include a variety of sesame, marshmallow, and jelly-based candies.
 Joyva candy is kosher parve, and is most commonly found in kosher delis or stores in Jewish neighborhoods.

 Joyva is operated by Richard Radutzky and Sandy Wiener, who are cousins and descendants of the founders.
 Radutzky graduated from Northwestern University in 1985, has been married to Leslye Sussman-Radutzky since 1988, and is a former actor.
 Richard Radutzky and his father, Milton, received special thanks in the credits of The Kids Are All Right.